Region’s Trail Network, The Circuit, Gets Major Boost The region’s trail network, known as the Circuit, has received a

-The Free Library of Philadelphia has received the largest gift in its
+Library of Philadelphia has received the largest gift in its 120-year history:

-The donation is meant to transform the library into a vibrant, 21st-century
+is meant to transform the library into a vibrant, 21st-century institution.

-William Penn Foundation today announced it has named Laura Sparks
+The William Penn Foundation today announced it has named Laura Sparks

 as Executive Director, succeeding Managing Director Peter Degnan.
 Mr. Degnan recently tendered his resignation

-effective August 31 for personal reasons, and the Foundation’s Board has accepted his
+effective August 31 for personal reasons, and the Foundation’s Board has

 Philadelphia Academies, Inc. Expands Home-Grown Nationally Proven College And Career Academy Program

 A program that prepares Philadelphia high school students for college and careers will expand to serve an estimated 5,000 more students across Philadelphia.
 The William Penn Foundation, which has partnered with Philadelphia Academies, Inc. for more than 15 years, invests in high quality educational opportunities for low-income students in Philadelphia.
 The Foundation granted Philadelphia Academies, Inc., a nonprofit youth development organization, $1,425,000 over the next two years to grow its successful career academy model.